-The first step is to schedule a free consultation so we can discuss the procedure with you and answer any questions you may have.
+The first step is to schedule a consultation so we can discuss the procedure with you and answer any questions you may have.

 Clitoral hood reduction is a fairly short, outpatient procedure, meaning you don't have to stay overnight and can go home the same day.
 It's usually performed with a local anesthetic, but depending on your specific needs, we may use a general anesthesia.
 During the surgery, a predesignated amount of excess clitoral hood tissue is removed using a specialized laser.
 The procedure is confined to the hood—the clitoris itself is not altered in any way.

 After the procedure, and once you are fully healed, you should be able to experience sexual arousal and gratification more easily than before.
 You may also be pleased with the changes in the appearance of your most intimate area.